 To specify dynamic properties over DLDSs, we use a first-order variant of μ -calculus [34,30]. μ -calculus is virtually the most powerful temporal logic used for model checking of finite-state transition systems, and is able to express both linear time logics such as LTL and PSL, and branching time logics such as CTL and CTL [15].
 The main characteristic of μ -calculus is its ability of expressing directly least and greatest fixpoints of (predicate-transformer) operators formed using formulae relating the current state to the next one.
 By using such fixpoint constructs one can easily express sophisticated properties defined by induction or co-induction.
 This is the reason why virtually all logics used in verification can be considered as fragments of μ -calculus.
-Technically, μ -calculus separates local properties, asserted on the current states that are immediate successors of the current one [34].
-The latter are expressed through the use of fixpoints.
+Technically, μ -calculus separates local properties, asserted on the current state or on states that are immediate successors of the current one, from properties talking about states that are arbitrarily far away from the current one [34].
+The latter are expressed through fixpoints.